Environmental Management (MS)

 - ENMG 6120 Waste Management and Pollution Control (3 hours)

 - ENMG 6200 Environmental Risk Management and Strategies (3 hours)

 The emphasis in environmental sustainability is designed to provide environmental managers with specialized coursework in this area.
-This emphasis area concentrates on the relationship between sustainability and environmental resource management to include managing economic, social and ecological systems with and external to an organizational entity in order for it to sustain itself and the system it exists within.
+This emphasis area concentrates on the relationship between sustainability and environmental resource management to include managing economic, social, and ecological systems with and external to an organizational entity in order for it to sustain both itself and the system it exists within.

 - Conduct research and present findings on selected environmental sustainability topics.

 - Identify the limits of science and law in resolving environmental disputes.

 - Review managerial, technological, and policy approaches to natural resource management.

 - Effectively communicate energy-related legislation and policies to stakeholders.

 The MS in environmental management with an emphasis in environmental sustainability requires 39 credit hours.
 The 12 credit hours required for the emphasis in environmental sustainability must include the following courses:

 - ENMG 5410 Environmental Ethics and Decision Making (3 hours)